github/docs/content/github/setting-up-and-managing-organizations-and-teams/renaming-an-organization.md

 - Links to your previous organization profile page, such as `https://{% data variables.command_line.backticks %}/previousorgname`, will return a 404 error.
 We recommend you update links to your organization from other sites{% if currentVersion == "free-pro-team@latest" %}, such as your LinkedIn or Twitter profiles{% endif %}.
 - API requests that use the old organization's name will return a 404 error.
 We recommend you update the old organization name in your API requests.
 - There are no automatic [@mention](/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams) redirects for teams that use the old organization's name.
+- If [SAML SSO](/github/setting-up-and-managing-organizations-and-teams/about-identity-and-access-management-with-saml-single-sign-on) has been configured for the organisation, users will no longer be able to authenticate against your identity provider.
+To resolve this, update relevant parameters in SSO settings at your identity provider.

 ### Changing your organization's name